lucaslovercio/LSMprocessing/README.md

 * Dataset of annotated DAPI-stained and PHH3-stained slices.
 * Scripts and pretrained U-net for segmentating mesenchyme and neural ectodem in Lightsheet Microscopy (LSM)  DAPI-stained images.
 * Pretrained network for segmenting cells in DAPI-stained slices using the Fiji-plugin by Falk et al. (2019).
-* Pretrained network for segmenting proliferative cells in PHH3-stained slices using the Fiji-plugin by Falk et al. (2019).
+* Pretrained network for segmenting proliferating cells in PHH3-stained slices using the Fiji-plugin by Falk et al. (2019).

 ## Datasets

-The datasets and trained U-nets (H5 files) can be found in:
+The used datasets and trained U-nets (H5 files) can be found in:

 https://cumming.ucalgary.ca/lab/morpho/code-and-data

+## Software requirements

+* Tissue segmentation: Python 3, TensorFlow, Keras, imgaug (https://github.com/aleju/imgaug).
+* Cells and proliferating cells segmentation: ImageJ-Fiji, and Fiji-plugin by Falk et al. (2019) installed and running.
+* For tiling and merging: MATLAB.
+This can be replaced by your own scripts.

+## Workflow

+1. Tile the DAPI-stained slices with defined overlapping.
+You can use the provided MATLAB_Scripts/Script_01_scriptTileVolumeNB.m
+2. Segment the tissues using our proposed U-net (Python_Scripts/Script_03_scriptSegmentTiles.py)
+3. Merge the resulting tiles with tissues segmented.
+You can use the provided MATLAB_Scripts/Script_04_scriptMergeProcessedTilesNB.m
+4. Segment the cells in the DAPI-stained tiles generated in step 1, using the corresponding trained architecture and the script provided in ImageJ_Fiji_Scripts/segment_folder.ijm
+5. Merge the resulting tiles with cells segmented.
+You can use the provided MATLAB_Scripts/Script_04_scriptMergeProcessedTilesNB.m
+6. Tile the PHH3-stained slices with defined overlapping.
+You can use the provided MATLAB_Scripts/Script_01_scriptTileVolumeNB.m
+7. Segment the cells in the PHH3-stained tiles, using the corresponding trained architecture and the script provided in ImageJ_Fiji_Scripts/segment_folder.ijm
+8. Merge the resulting tiles with proliferating cells segmented.
+You can use the provided MATLAB_Scripts/Script_04_scriptMergeProcessedTilesNB.m
+9. (Optional) Create volumes as multipage TIFF using MATLAB_Scripts/Script_05_scriptCreateVolumeFromSlices.m
+10. (Optional) If you want to digitally remove parts of the volume, we suggest to use the tissue segmentation volume for this task and then mask the cell and proliferative cells segmentation volumes.
+For cropping, you can use 3D Slicer (https://www.slicer.org/).

 ## License